 Your guide to Columbus, Ohio, should start with German Village, a unique area near downtown.
 Exploring this 233-acre historic residential neighborhood will make your visit worthwhile.
 Obtain a walking map from the visitor’s center, or take an organized tour (such as walking, pub crawl, or food tour) as you explore this exciting and educational gem.

-My personal favorite is the Katzinger Delicatessan, open since 1984.
+My personal favorite is the Katzinger Delicatessen, open since 1984.
 They are unparalleled for their huge sandwich, side of noodle kugel, and rugelach to take home for a late night snack.
 The sandwich choice for me will always be #11; smoked turkey breast, Muenster cheese, Honeycup mustard, on challah bread.
 For your first visit, you may want to look at the menu online because the selection is daunting.

-Next up, The Book Loft, located at 631 South Third Street, is one of the nation’s largest independent bookstores It has a whopping 32 rooms of books.
-If you are a booklover, be prepared to spend hours browsing.
+Next up, The Book Loft, located at 631 South Third Street, is one of the nation’s largest independent bookstores.
+It has a whopping 32 rooms of books.
+If you are a book lover, be prepared to spend hours browsing.
 The Book Loft also offers a frequent user rewards card.
-Afterwards, pop in Mary B’, a fun store in German Village featuring unique wines and beers, plus neat gifts.
+Afterward, pop in Mary B’, a fun store in German Village featuring unique wines and beers, plus nice gifts.